suhas1294/programming-essentials/html-css/README.md

   2. Device independent pixels
   3. CSS pixel

-* Position property
+* __Position property__ :

-  offset properties: top, right, bottom and left.
+  *(__offset properties__: top, right, bottom and left.)*

-  position:
+  __position__:
-      static (default)
+  1. static (default)
-      relative : (relative to themselves or it's parent or the viewport respectively) relative :
+  2. relative : (relative to themselves or it's parent or the viewport respectively)
+    * __relative__ :
-              the element's original space is left behind undisturbed. the element is a free soul now. we can give offset properties like top, left, right, bottom Basically the element is relative to its original position absolute
+        the element's original space is left behind undisturbed. the element is a free soul now. we can give offset properties like top, left, right, bottom Basically the element is relative to its original position
+    * __absolute__
         the element's original space is NOT left behind.
 It is pulled out of regular DOM flow and other elements occupies this space as of this element is not there.
-              ('this element' refers to that element which has absolute property) the element is a free soul now. we can give offset properties like top, left, right, bottom The element's offset properties are relative to its nearest parent which has 'positio: relative' property. fixed :
+        ('this element' refers to that element which has absolute property) the element is a free soul now. we can give offset properties like top, left, right, bottom The element's offset properties are relative to its nearest parent which has 'positio: relative' property.
+    * __fixed__ :
         same as absolute, but The element's offset properties are relative to the view port.

 * How to center elements ?